dna-storage/BINND/README.md

 - Benchmark BINND's performance on your own data.
 - Perform deeper analyses

-Comprehensive, step-by-step instructions on how to prepare your data, configure training parameters, evaluate your custom BINND model and perform deeper analyses are available in our dedicated 📚 [docs](./docs) directory.
+Comprehensive, step-by-step instructions on how to prepare your data, configure training parameters, evaluate your custom BINND model and perform deeper analyses are available in our dedicated 📚 [docs](docs) and [examples](examples) directories.

+**Our Recommendation 🌟**

+To kick things off and get the most out of this repository, we highly recommend starting with the `BINND_demo.ipynb` notebook located in the `examples` directory.

+This demo notebook provides a streamlined walkthrough of the core functionalities and will give you a great foundation before diving into more advanced topics or customizing your own workflows.
+Happy exploring!